Becoming an Asian Engaged School

 We are living in an increasingly globalised world and it is more and more vital to promote Asian languages and cultures in our schools so that our students have a better understanding and knowledge of our near neighbours.

-Asia and Australia’s Engagement with Asia – Australian cross-curriculum priority
+Asia and Australia’s Engagement with Asia Priority in The Australian Curriculum

 The Asia and Australia’s engagement with Asia priority provides a regional context for learning in all areas of the curriculum.
 It reflects Australia’s extensive engagement with Asia in social, cultural, political, and economic spheres.